Crack Addiction: Signs, Symptoms, and Treatment

 The strength with which dopamine is released after a dose of crack far exceeds any satisfaction derived from a natural, healthy activity that would normally cause dopamine to be produced.
 In fact, the cocaine actually stops the brain from breaking down and reabsorbing the dopamine, effectively putting a user into a frenzy of ecstasy and stimulation, and creating an instant hook.

-Signs of Crack Abuse
+Signs & Symptoms of Crack Abuse

 Crack cocaine has telltale signs of use.
 Someone on the drug will exhibit excessive and perhaps uncharacteristic bursts of energy and stimulation, going far beyond any reasonable kind of excitement.
 The manic activity may include things like talking rapidly, consuming food at an inhuman rate (or perhaps not even needing food at all, despite having gone without sustenance), or being otherwise nervously agitated.
 When the dose wears off, users show signs of great fatigue, sometimes falling asleep wherever they are and then staying asleep for days.